phoenixperry/phd/planning/proposal and timeline.md

 **July - Aug**
 * write 20 pages a week and each week hand them off for review

 **Sept**
 * revise and tighten 20 pages a week

 **Nov 1**
 * hand off for input / feedback

 **Nov 15**
 * upgrade

+Citations:
+1. Mark J. P. Wolf (2008), The video game explosion: a history from PONG to PlayStation and beyond, p.
+39, ABC-CLIO, ISBN 0-313-33868-X